The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/deploying-vite-with-github-pages.md

         uses: actions/deploy-pages@v4
 ```

-7. Commit the file.
+7. Commit the file using the GitHub GUI.
 This will immediately cause the action to begin!
+8. On your GitHub repo homepage, look for the About section on the right side of the screen and click on the cog icon.
+Click on "Use your GitHub Pages website".
+This will add the deployed site to your repo's homescreen!

+That's it!
+Share your deployed link with friends and family to show off your work :)